babashka/sci/doc/ai/adr/0011-native-cljs-protocols.md

 huge namespace, and embedders do not `copy-ns 'cljs.core` anyway (cljs.core is the interpreter's own core).
 The collision set is also cljs.core-only.

-TODO (post-merge, user namespaces): make `copy-ns` emit protocol entries for protocol publics on CLJS.
-For a user namespace this is a pure, no-collision addition.
+Resolution (see top of this section, now implemented): for user namespaces this is a pure, no-collision addition.
 Today copy-ns half-does it: it already copies the protocol method fns (`m` from `(defprotocol P (m [_]))`) as the real host fns, but no sci instance carries the slots, so `(m sci-instance)` fails and the protocol is